fractal-analytics-platform/fractal-web/README.md

 For user experience reasons, it is suggested to set the `JWT_EXPIRE_SECONDS=84600` on the server.

 **Note**: The [example_server_startup folder](tests/data/example_server_startup) contains an example of how to install and startup a `fractal-server` instance.

+# Client architecture

+The client is a Svelte application that uses [SvelteKit](https://kit.svelte.dev) as a framework.
+The application is composed of a set of pages that are rendered by a node server and served to a client browser.
+The node server acts as a proxy to the fractal server, forwarding the requests to the server and returning the responses to the client.

 # Contributors